 Your brother cut his finger.
 He just put a band-aid on it, but you think he should also use an ointment so that the cut doesn't get infected.
-You say:
+You make this suggestion.

 You should put some stuff on it to keep it from getting infected, don't you think?